OWASP & WordPress – Improving WordPress Security With OWASP Top 10

 This post explains why you should know who is logged in to your WordPress websites and blogs and how you can do it.

 First things first, do not panic.
 This article will guide you through the process of cleaning a hacked WordPress website.
-The process is documented in an easy to follow step by step format; identifying the source of the hack, identifying the infection, cleaning the code, regaining control of your WordPress website or blog and removing the… Read More
+The process is documented in an easy to follow step by step format to help you identify the source of the hack and the infection, and then clean the code to regain control of your […]

 There are several benefits to keeping a record of everything that is happening on your website in a WordPress audit log.
 As seen in this example, you can configure email alert so you are alerted of any suspicious user behaviour at an early stage, allowing you to thwart any possible hacker attacks before any damage is done on your WordPress website and multisite network.